nus-mtp/1516/index.md

 #### Workload

 CS3283 and CS3284 is 4MC each.
 Each student is expected to spend an average of 10 hours a week each semester on the project.
 Accordingly, at the end of the academic year, a team with k-member is expected to produce deliverables worthy of 260k person-hour of work.
-To put that into perspective, a 4-member team should produce a work that is equivalent to about 1.5 person-month.
+To put that into perspective, a 4-member team should produce a work that is equivalent to about 6.5 person-month (8 hours/day, 20 days/month).

 Students taking MTP are expected to plan their timetable properly to allow sufficient time to contribute to the project.